Capsaicin (On the skin)

 Cream, Thin Sheet, Gel/Jelly, Liquid, Lotion, Ointment, Pad, Patch, Stick

 - Use this medicine only on your skin.
 Rinse it off right away if it gets on a cut or scrape.
 Do not get the medicine in your eyes, nose, or mouth.

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.

 - Wash your hands with soap and water before and after you use this medicine.
-If you are using capsaicin for arthritis in your hands, do not wash your hands for at least 30 minutes after applying it.
-Avoid touching sensitive areas such as your eyes or mouth while the medicine is on your hands.
+If you are using capsaicin for arthritis in your hands, do not wash your hands for at least 30 minutes after you apply it.
+Do not touch sensitive areas such as your eyes or mouth while the medicine is on your hands.

-- You may feel burning or stinging when you rub in the medicine.
-The burning or stinging usually stops after you use the medicine for a few days, but it may last 2 to 4 weeks.
+- You may feel burning or stinging each time you rub in the medicine.
+This may last for 2 to 4 weeks.
+Continue to use full doses.
 The burning sensation will not improve or go away if you reduce the number of doses you use each day.
-Using fewer doses may also reduce the amount of pain relief you get.

 - If a bandage is being used on the treated area, do not wrap it tightly.